-Shrimp Curry aka, Goan Prawn Curry is an authentic recipe from the coastal state of Goa in India.
-Shrimp is simmered in a delicious curry made with coconut, green chilies, curry leaves, and spices.
-A delicious Prawn Coconut Curry that beats what you get at any Indian restaurant!
+Goan Prawn Curry or Shrimp Curry is an authentic recipe from the coastal state of Goa in India.
+Shrimp is simmered in a delicious curry made with coconut milk, aromatic spices, curry leaves, and seasoned with curry leaves.
+Pairs perfectly with steamed basmati rice.

 (Original recipe published in 2018, updated with stovetop instructions in addition to Instant Pot instructions)